ninrod/rsynced-melpa/melpa/theme-looper-readme.txt

-    You can use this package to cycle thru the available themes in Emacs 24 with a key-binding of your choice.
-Just a key combination to switch to the next theme.
+    You can use this package to cycle through color themes in Emacs with a shortcut.
+Select your favorite themes, unfavorite thmes and key-bindings to switch color themes in style!

  Overview of features:

-    o   Automatically cycle thru the available color themes o   Provides an option to select a list of your favorite color themes
+    o   Loop though available color themes conveniently o   Narrow down the list of color themes to only the ones you like